 President Trump welcomes continuing dialogue and cooperation with Group of 7 members and our other allies and trading partners.
 But the days of accepting unfair trade practices are over.

-Peter Navarro is Assistant to the President for trade and manufacturing policy.
+Peter Navarro is Assistant to the President and Director of the Office of Trade and Manufacturing Policy.
 This op-ed appeared in The New York Times on June 8, 2018.